 OSHA regulations have been in effect as of October 23, 2017, for the Construction Industry.
 This notice was issued on October 19, 2017.
 The effective date for General Industry and Maritime is June 23, 2018.

-The general provisions to both regulations are generally the same:
+The general provisions to both silica regulations are generally the same:

-- Permissible Exposure Limit (PEL) over an 8-hour shift is 50 mg/M3 of air.
+- Permissible Exposure Limit (PEL) over an 8-hour shift is 50 mg/M3 of air of crystalline silica.

-- Requiring employees to monitor all work activities where silica exposure may occur.
+- Requires employers to monitor all work activities where silica exposure may occur.